 It’s also important to pay attention to local building codes.

-In some municipalities, there are stringent rules for installing mirror in public spaces or commercial locations.
+In some municipalities, there are stringent rules for installing mirrors in public spaces or commercial locations.
 One of the most common regulations in fabricating mirrors is that they require safety backings.
-A polypropylene film applied to the back of a mirror sheet, safety backing keeps a mirror intact should it break.
+A polypropylene film is applied to the back of a mirror sheet, safety backing keeps a mirror intact should it break.
 In other words, it prevents dangerous glass shards from falling out of a broken mirror.

 Safety backing is often required for mirrors in:

 - Dressing rooms

 - Bars and restaurants